-|Our Windows version||Windows 10|
+|Our Windows version||Windows 11|

 |How long we tested||1 week|

-|Number of tested tools||17|
+|Number of tested tools||14|

-On a Mac or Windows machine, download and install the application
+With a Windows or Mac machine, download and install the software

-Select the files to be recovered and click Recover again to restore them
+Select the files you want to restore and click Recover a second time

 On Windows PCs,EXE files that weren’t permanently deleted using the Shift + Delete command can be found and restored from the Recycle Bin tool.
 For Macs, all deleted X files are sent to the Trash first, so you can get them back from there.
 Otherwise, you can use Windows File History if you enabled it before the deletion or the Mac Timeline feature.

 When EXE files are deleted from a computer, they are not permanently erased just yet.
 So long as they’re not overwritten by new data, these files remain out of sight on the storage media and can be recovered through quality data recovery programs.
 Backup tools like File History, System Restore, and Timeline can also be used to recover lost data.